sanjoydesk/cygniteframework/README.md

 -> Want to learn something interesting and showcase your skills to entire world ?

 You are in right place.
-We welcome you to perticipate on Cygnite Framwork development.
+We welcome you to perticipate on Cygnite Framwork development and its documentation.

 Contribute on cygnite framework development and grow with us.
 Join my team, learn, get help and help others, find, report bugs, send us your feedback, send your wishlist to keep on adding new features, write and send us patches for Cygnite Framework.